open-toolchain/cloud-native-toolchain-tutorial/api/README.md

 http://robferguson.org/2015/06/06/build-your-microservices-api-with-swagger/

-## Details on how status-page-api was created
+## Details on how tutorial-app-api was created

 #### Create a new swagger project for your application
 ```